God Is Almighty, but Why Did Jesus Redeem Us by Crucifixion

 Hearing this passage of word and her fellowship, my heart was instantly enlightened: In every action of God it contains not only His aspect of almightiness, but also His aspect of practicality.
 I happily said, “It seems that I don’t have any true knowledge of God.
 I used to think that since God is almighty, He needn’t become flesh to be nailed to the cross for mankind.
 Now I understand that in God’s work His almightiness and practicality cohere with each other, and they are inseparable.
 After hearing these words, I really feel that God’s actions are so miraculously unfathomable.
 Sister, I have another question to ask you: Today we live in the condition of committing and confessing sins, and we are unable to extricate ourselves from it.
 So, can we be taken into the kingdom of heaven when the Lord comes back?”

 She replied, “Many brothers and sisters think: ‘The Lord Jesus has forgiven all of our sins, including our sins of the past and those of the future.
 So when the Lord returns, He will directly take us up into the kingdom of heaven.’
 Is this viewpoint in accord with the Lord’s word?
 Will the Lord work according to our notions?
 Let’s see what the Bible says.
 In 1 Peter 1:16 it says: ‘Be you holy; for I am holy.’
 And the Lord Jesus says: ‘Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the Son stays ever’ (John 8:34-35).
 The Lord is holy.
 Although our sins were forgiven by our faith in the Lord, our internal sinful nature is still ingrained in us.
 We still often sin and resist God, living in a cycle of sinning and confessing.
 If we want to be raptured into the kingdom of heaven, we must cast away our corrupt disposition, resolve our sinful nature, and achieve compatibility with the Lord; otherwise, ultimately we will be able only to be abandoned and eliminated by the Lord.
 So, measuring according to the Lord’s word, whoever sins is not allowed to enter the kingdom of heaven.
 Then, when the Lord comes back, how will He work to purify and save us?
-The Lord Jesus says: ‘For as the lightning comes out of the east, and shines even to the west; so shall also the coming of the Son of man be’ (Matthew 24:27).
+The Lord Jesus says: ‘For as the lightning comes out of the east, and shines even to the west; so shall also the coming of the be’ (Matthew 24:27).
 ‘For as the lightning, that lightens out of the one part under heaven, shines to the other part under heaven; so shall also the Son of man be in his day.
 But first must he suffer many things, and be rejected of this generation’ (Luke 17:24-25).
 ‘And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day’ (Joh 12:47-48).
 ‘For the Father judges no man, but has committed all judgment to the Son’ (Joh 5:22).
 ‘And has given him authority to execute judgment also, because he is the Son of man’ (Joh 5:27).
 The Lord Jesus clearly prophesied that He would come again in the last days as the incarnate Son of man to speak and do the work of judgment.
 The words ‘Son’ and ‘Son of man’ refer to God in the flesh, because the Spirit can’t be called the ‘Son’ or the ‘Son of man.’
-Thus, God incarnate is the Son of man, Christ; there’s no doubt about this.
+Thus, God incarnate is the Son of man, ; there’s no doubt about this.
 From this, we can see God’s work is practical, not so supernatural as we imagine.”

 She continued: “Let’s see what the book says: ‘Satan corrupted the flesh of man, and man became the embodiment of Satan, and became the object to be defeated by God.
 In this way, the work of doing battle with Satan and saving mankind occurs on earth, and God must become human in order to do battle with Satan.
 This is work of the utmost practicality.
 When God is working in the flesh, He is actually doing battle with Satan in the flesh.
 When He works in the flesh, He is doing His work in the spiritual realm, and makes the whole of His work in the spiritual realm real on earth.
 The one who is conquered is man, who is disobedient to Him, the one who is defeated is the embodiment of Satan (of course, this is also man), who is in enmity of Him, and the one who is ultimately saved is also man.
 In this way, it is even more necessary for Him to become a man who has the outer shell of a creature, so that He is able to do real battle with Satan, conquering man, who is disobedient to Him and possessed of the same outer shell as Him, and saving man, who is of the same outer shell as Him and has been harmed by Satan.
 His enemy is man, the object of His conquest is man, and the object of His salvation is man, who was created by Him.
 So He must become man, and in this way, His work becomes much easier.
 He is able to defeat Satan and conquer mankind, and, moreover, is able to save mankind’ (“Corrupt Mankind Is More in Need of the Salvation of God Become Flesh”).
 From the reality we see that Satan’s corruption has already left us without any human likeness.
 All of what we reveal daily is the corrupt disposition of Satan, for example, our arrogance, tortuous deceit, despicable selfishness, and so forth.
 In short, we have long become the embodiment of Satan.
 To save us from Satan’s domain, God must become flesh on earth to express the truth and do the judgment work.
 And only in this way can our corrupt disposition be cleansed and transformed.
 God doing the work of saving man is not using His transcendent authority and power to defeat Satan, but expressing the truth to awaken our hearts and spirits, to judge and purify our corrupt disposition.
 So that we can clearly see the wickedness, ugliness, and contemptibility of Satan, and we also know God’s righteousness, holiness, and goodness at the same time.
 And only then can we betray and reject Satan, and sincerely turn to God.
-In this way, we willby God, while Satan will be left humiliated in defeat.
+In this way, we will be saved by God, while Satan will be left humiliated in defeat.
 This is God’s practical work to save man.”

 After hearing her fellowship, I said excitedly, “Thanks be to God!
 Today’s fellowship is so enlightening.
 It not only resolves the confusion I have had during all these years, but also makes me have a completely new knowledge of God’s almightiness and practicality.”
 The sister replied with smiles, “All the glory be to God!”